open5e/open5e/source/combat/movement-in-combat.rst

 ~~~~~~~~~~~~~~~

 Flying creatures enjoy many benefits of mobility, but they must also
 deal with the danger of falling.
-If a flying creature is knocked prone,
+If a flying creature is knocked :ref:`srd:prone`,
 has its speed reduced to 0, or is otherwise deprived of the ability to
 move, the creature falls, unless it has the ability to